HNLMS Nautilus (1929): Description

-Construction and design
+Construction and career

-Nautilus was laid down on 25 January 1929, launched on 30 October 1929 and commissioned into the Royal Netherlands Navy on 2 May 1930.
-The vessel was built at the Rotterdamsche Droogdok Maatschappij in Rotterdam and assigned yard number 158.

-The ship was designed to fulfill the function of both a minelayer and patrol vessel.
+Nautilus was laid down on 25 January 1929 at the Rotterdamsche Droogdok Maatschappij in Rotterdam and assigned yard number 158.
+She was launched on 30 October 1929 and commissioned on 2 May 1930.
+The vessel was built.
+The ship was designed to fulfill the function of both a minelayer and fisheries protection vessel in the North Sea.